 - bring current, government-issued photo identification, such as a driver's license, and proof of ownership of common stock on the record date.
 If you are a holder of record, your identity will be checked against a list of registered holders at the Annual Meeting.
 If you hold your shares in street name, a recent brokerage statement or a letter from your bank, broker, trustee, or other nominee are examples of proof of ownership.
-If you want to vote your shares held in street name in person, you must obtain a legal proxy in your name from the broker, bank, trustee, or other nominee that holds your shares of common stock: - leave your camera at home because cameras, transmission, broadcasting, and other recording devices will not be permitted in the meeting room; - be prepared to comply with any mask and social distancing guidelines and other procedures designed to address public health and safety concerns; - be prepared to comply with security requirements, which may include, among other security measures, security guards searching all bags and attendees passing through a metal detector; and - · arrive shortly after 8:30 a.m.
-Mountain Time to ensure that you are seated by the start of the Annual Meeting at 9:00 a.m.
+If you want to vote your shares held in street name in person, you must obtain a legal proxy in your name from the broker, bank, trustee, or other nominee that holds your shares of common stock; - · leave your camera at home because cameras, transmission, broadcasting, and other recording devices will not be permitted in the meeting room; - be prepared to comply with security requirements, which may include, among other security measures, security guards searching all bags and attendees passing through a metal detector; and - arrive shortly after 8:00 a.m.
+Mountain Time to ensure that you are seated by the start of the Annual Meeting at 8:30 a.m.
 Mountain Time.